Study: AudioEye detects up to 2.5x more issues than other tools

 Even a house that's built to code needs ongoing maintenance.
 Not because the work was bad, but because codes evolve, environments change, and occupants' needs shift.
 A good building isn't just built to code.
 It's maintained to it.

-AudioEye automation is the most advanced in the industry.
-It fixes structural issues at scale, in real time.
-But there are accessibility issues that automation cannot solve.
-Complex interactive components, ambiguous semantics, alt text?
-Those require human judgment.
-That’s not a knock on the tool.
-That’s true of every automated accessibility solution on the market.
+AudioEye's automation is the most advanced in the industry.
+It fixes accessibility issues at scale, in real time.
+But there are accessibility problems that automation cannot solve.
+Complex interactive components, ambiguous semantics, nuanced alt text: these require human judgment.
+That's true of every automated accessibility solution on the market.
 The technology has a ceiling.
 It always has.

 The problem isn't the ceiling.
 It's the companies that pretend it doesn't exist, selling automation as full compliance and leaving companies standing in a building that's never actually been inspected.

-AudioEye was built on the opposite premise: know exactly where automation stops, and create a human layer for everything beyond it.
+AudioEye was built on the opposite premise: know exactly where automation stops, and build a human layer for everything beyond it.

 Up to Code Today Doesn’t Mean Up to Code Tomorrow

-Automation does the structural work, the rewiring, the foundation, the plumbing.
-But some issues only reveal themselves when an inspector walks through the building, testing every door, checking every system, finding the problems that look fine on paper but fall apart in practice.
+Automation does the structural work: the rewiring, the foundation, the plumbing.
+But some issues only reveal themselves when an inspector walks through, testing every door, checking every system, finding the problems that look fine on paper but fall apart in practice.

 The same goes for websites.
-They’re not static.
-Pages change, content gets updated, and new features launch.
-Code that was accessible yesterday can easily break tomorrow.
+They're not static.
+Pages change, content gets updated, new features launch.
+Code that was accessible yesterday can break tomorrow.
 AudioEye is built for that reality.

 Expert auditors and users with disabilities manually test your site with real assistive technology, catching what automation can't: inaccessible checkout flows, broken keyboard navigation, mislabeled forms, and interactions that need human judgment to get right.

-Here’s where it gets interesting: When our experts identify an issue, the fix doesn’t just live in a report somewhere.
-It deploys on the same JavaScript framework, meaning manual insight becomes automated protection applied at scale across every page.
+Here's where it gets interesting: when our experts identify an issue, the fix doesn't just live in a report.
+It deploys through the same JavaScript framework, meaning human insight becomes automated protection applied at scale across every page.

-And every fix makes the system smarter.
+Every fix makes the system smarter.
 Every audit makes the platform better.
-Our engineers use AI and expert findings to automate more fixes, so the platform's coverage expands over time..
+Our engineers use AI and expert findings to automate more fixes over time.
 AudioEye is not a point-in-time solution.
-It’s a building designed to stay up to code, no matter how many times the blueprints change.
+It's a building designed to stay up to code, no matter how many times the blueprints change.

 What “Up to Code” Actually Looks Like